oyebiyisunday/Sunday-Oyebiyi-Portfolio/README.md

 Experience across financial services, logistics, manufacturing, and consumer goods environments, through full-time employment and contract engagements.

-This includes work with organizations such as First Bank of Nigeria, Whytecleon Limited, Insourcing Limited, Richard Bretschneider GmbH, GLS, and Procter & Gamble (Gillette division).
+This includes work with organizations such as First Bank of Nigeria, Whytecleon Limited, Insourcing Limited, and Richard Bretschneider GmbH

-This experience spans business systems, logistics operations, and enterprise workflows, with focus on operational support, process optimization, and data-driven decision systems.
+This experience spans business systems, logistics operations, and enterprise workflows, with a focus on operational support, process optimization, and data-driven decision systems.

 ---